collab-community/journey-book/README.md

 - what were your experiences during that 1st internship ?
 - At last, what advice would you give to your 18 year old younger self?
 - Add your social media handles like `TWITTER`, `LINKEDLN`, `GITHUB PROFILE`.
 So that the reader can connect with you.
-- Send your pull request with an small description about your job and company.
+- Send your pull request with a small description about your job and company.
 - We will merge it as soon as possible :smiley: